 What are you doing this for?
-Why would you want to find time for side project?
+Why would you want to find time for a side project?
 Are you really into this idea?
-Take a paper and write it all down, starting with most important things.
+Take a paper and write it all down, starting with the most important things.

 Is it your long-term dream to get it done?
 Maybe it’s money?
 Which is completely normal (!).
 Are you willing to share your knowledge?
 Create a freebie to get more people interested in what you’re doing?
 Whatever that is – you have to be super sure about it.

 If you realize that you don’t feel like doing it, after all, don’t push yourself.
 Only with the right motivation, you will find more time to get things done!Only with the right motivation, you will find more time to get things done!
 Click To Tweet